 The Disciplinary Committee will define the terms of probation and may at that time set the consequences for violation of those terms.
-In most cases when the terms given with the disciplinary probation are violated the sanction will be mandatory withdrawal or expulsion.
-The Director of Student Life is responsible to see that the terms of the probation are carried out.
+In most cases when the terms given with the disciplinary probation are violated the sanction will be expulsion.
+The

+Director of Student Life is responsible to see that the terms of the probation are carried out.

-(b) Mandatory Withdrawal
+(b) Expulsion

-If the committee recommends mandatory withdrawal, it will also set the time-frame within which the student must leave campus.
-The Disciplinary Committee at its discretion may offer conditions for the student's return.
-If a student refuses to withdraw, then the student will be expelled without the opportunity to re-apply.
-Once the student has withdrawn, the parents will be contacted by the Academic Dean or Executive Vice President regarding the Committee's decision.
-A student returning to complete a semester after a mandatory withdrawal is not guaranteed the same level of college-sponsored financial aid received previously.
+If the committee recommends expulsion, it will also set the time-frame within which the student must leave campus (typically within 24 hours).
+After the appointed time, the expelled student is no longer allowed in any of the college buildings.
+The expulsion is transcripted by the registrar.
+In some cases, the disciplinary committee may allow the student to withdraw from the College before the expulsion occurs.
+The withdrawal is then transcripted instead of the expulsion.
+The Disciplinary Committee at its discretion may or may not offer conditions for the student's possible return.
+Any request for readmission will require the approval of the Disciplinary Committee.
+A student returning to complete a semester after an expulsion is not guaranteed the same level of college-sponsored financial aid received previously.